 Service Type: Extended State Plan Service Service Name: Occupational Therapy

-Provider Category: Agency Provider Type:

-Provider Agency

-Provider Qualifications

-License (specify):

 Tribal Provides may demonstrate substantial equivalency to tribal code or law.

-Certificate (specify):

-Other Standard (specify):

-Circi Standard (spectfy).

--Staff must hold appropriate NC license for occupational therapy

--Criminal background check presents no health or safety risk to beneficiary

--Not listed in the North Carolina Health Care Abuse Registry -Qualified in the customized need of the beneficiaries as described in the Individual Support Plan
+- -Staff must hold appropriate NC license for occupational therapy - -Criminal background check presents no health or safety risk to beneficiary - -Not listed in the North Carolina Health Care Abuse Registry - -Qualified in the customized need of the beneficiaries as described in the Individual Support Plan

-Verification of Provider Qualifications Entity Responsible for Verification:

-Provider Agencies PIHP

-Frequency of Verification:

 Provider verifies employee qualifications at the time employee is hired.

-Credentialing by the State.

 PIHP verifies credentials upon initial review and re-verifies agency credentials, including a sample of employee qualifications, at a frequency determined by the PIHP, no less than every three years

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

-Service Type: Extended State Plan Service

-Service Name: Occupational Therapy
+Service Type: Extended State Plan Service Service Name: Occupational Therapy

-Provider Category:

-Individual

-Provider Type:

 Occupational Therapist

-Provider Qualifications